-Things to consider when purchasing or renting medical and assistive equipment:
+Things to consider when purchasing DME and assistive equipment

 - Ask if the vendor participates in Medicare or Medicaid if you are a beneficiary.